Arkansas and Texas also tangled on 9/11 back in 2004.

 Arkansas had easily dispatched of New Mexico State in its opener, 63-13, while the Longhorns routed North Texas, 65-0.

-75,675 fans found their way into DWRRS, then a record, and it also happened to be the 40th anniversary of the Hogs' only national title from 1964.
+75,675 fans found their way into DWRRS, then a record, and it also happened to be the 40th anniversary of the Hogs' only claim to a national title in 1964.

 It started poorly for the Hogs.
-They took a safety just 18 seconds into the contest, then Vince Young found David Thomas for a 50-yard strike to take a 9-0 lead just four minutes in.
+They took a safety just 18 seconds into the contest, then Vince Young found David Thomas for a 50-yard strike for a 9-0 lead just four minutes in.

-The Hogs responded though, with Hillis crashing his way in for a 8-yard touchdown to make it 9-7.
+The Hogs responded, though, with Hillis crashing his way in for a 8-yard score, making it 9-7.

-The Horns got a touchdown from future NFL running back Cedric Benson later in the quarter and led 16-7 midway through the second quarter when the fireworks really got started.
+The Longhorns got a touchdown from future NFL running back Cedric Benson later in the quarter and led 16-7 midway through the second quarter when the fireworks really got started.

 Jones threw a backwards pass to Carlos Ousley and Ousley, a former quarterback, unleashed a brilliant 34-yard pass down the near sideline to DeCori Birmingham to pull the Hogs within two.